AnNoName1/My_first_neural_network/readme.txt

-image - файл для записи изображения imageDecoder - программа для привращения изображения в набор данных lib - библиотека данных для обучения(1 данное = 24 кб) test - данные изображения для теста weights - сохраненные после обучения веса
+image - file you are supposed to draw in imageDecoder - program that converts the image into some suitable inputs lib - customized dataset(one image is ~ 24KB) test - image to recognise weights - weights the program saved for further use